-- Beaty Biodiversity Museum – the biological-themed museum at UBC is now reopen as of July 2020.
+- Beaty Biodiversity Museum – the biological-themed museum at UBC is now open once again as of July 2020.

 - Bill Reid Gallery – the Vancouver art gallery featuring the works of Bill Reid and other First Nations artists reopened its doors on June 6th.